Travelling with a baby: the hotel check-list

 Ask for the cot to be set up before you arrive.
 Landing with an overtired baby and then waiting an hour for a cot is the classic first-night mistake.

 The hotels that really understand babies do the small stuff: a bottle of water in the room, a microwave on the floor, a laundry service for the inevitable accident, a lift to every floor so the stroller is never a problem.
-On this site those details feed straight into the baby-gear and convenience parts of the KidProof Score, so a hotel that nails them rises to the top where you can see it.
+Here those details feed straight into the baby-gear and convenience parts of the KidProof Score, so a hotel that nails them rises to where you can see it.

 Explore all